 - For every ten to twelve submissions, a panel of up to five judges will be assigned to evaluate the entries.
-The panel will consist of one lead judge and up to four other judges. - If there are more than a dozen submissions, the entries will be divided into "regions" of up to a dozen submissions each. - Each region will have several entries to be "promoted" to the finals. - A preliminary round of judging will take place in each region, and the votes of all judges will be considered equal. - Energy Mentors board members, and employees are not allowed to be judges. - The lead judge will consolidate feedback from the judges and provide summary comments to each team, including: - One or more citations of "strong elements" identified by at least two judges. - If applicable, one or more "Questions or Suggestions" as identified by at least two judges. - If applicable, one or more citations of "Awesome" features or approaches as identified by at least two judges. - If regional judging is used, a majority vote will decide the promotion of designs to the finals. - In the finals, a new panel of five judges will evaluate the original submissions of the promoted designs and, if applicable, the summary comments from the regional judging.
-A majority vote will decide the grand prize-winning design.
+The panel will consist of one lead judge and up to four other judges. - If there are more than a dozen submissions, the entries will be divided into "regions" of up to a dozen submissions each. - Each region will have several entries to be "promoted" to the finals. - A preliminary round of judging will take place in each region, and the votes of all judges will be considered equal. - Energy Mentors board members, and employees are not allowed to be judges. - If regional judging is used, a majority vote will decide the promotion of designs to the finals. - In the finals, a new panel of five judges will evaluate the original submissions of the promoted designs and, if applicable, the summary comments from the regional judging.
+The grand prize-winning design will be decided by majority vote.